Keuka Lake: History

 The New York State legislature, after many months of deliberation, approved the building of a canal in 1829, connecting Keuka Lake with Seneca Lake, which involved widening the northern outlet of Keuka Lake.
 The outlet was widened to accommodate the same size vessels used on the Erie Canal.
 Given the name the Crooked Lake Canal, it connected to nearby Seneca Lake and the Seneca Canal, where it connected to the Erie Canal, which connected to the Hudson River, making transports from Keuka Lake to New York City possible.
 The prospect of a canal, even before it was completed, inspired new business and considerable growth in the towns around Keuka Lake.
 In 1872 the Bath & Hammondsport Railroad went into operation.
 As a branch line connecting to the Erie Railroad, it soon made the canal obsolete.
 In 1884 the Fall Brook Railroad line was completed, which largely followed the towpath and bed of the canal, while several paper mills were constructed whose goods were shipped by this railroad.
 The rail route is now a hiking and cycling trail named the Keuka Outlet Trail.
+By 1885, the name "Keuka" had replaced "Crooked" as the name of the lake in common usage.